krzysztof6563/batoto-cbz-downloader/README.md

 # batoto-cbz-downloader
-A small program to download chapter of manga from bato.to and convert it to .cbz.
+A small program to download chapters of manga from bato.to and convert it to .cbz.

 Usage:
 php downloader.php URLs [options]

 # Options
---keep-files - keeps downloaded files
+--keep-files, -k - keeps downloaded files

---no-convert - doesn't create .cbz archive
+--no-convert, -n - doesn't create .cbz archive

---till-last-chapter - keeps downloading until the last chapter of series
+--till-last-chapter, -l - keeps downloading until the last chapter of series